 Who doesn’t love online shopping?
 It’s my favourite way to shop now, especially for those quick must-have items.
 In fairness, it’s my favourite way to shop full stop.
 It’s got to a point where buying things online is just so much easier and less time-consuming than a trip to the high street.

 Obviously this isn’t great news for brick and mortar retailers, but times are changing, and so is the way we like to shop.

-The thing is, it’s very easy to keep adding things into that basket, and by the time you’ve added on shipping costs, you’ve often spent way more than you’d planned to, right?
+The thing is, it’s very easy to just keep adding things into that virtual basket, and by the time you’ve added on shipping costs, you’ve often spent way more than you’d planned to, right?

-Don’t worry, most of us do the same.
-Online shopping can be a blessing and a curse in that respect, so I’ve put together a handy guide of the best places to do your online shopping if, like me, you’re a thrifter.
+Don’t worry, most of us do exactly the same thing.
+Online shopping can be a bit of a blessing and a curse in that respect, so in this

 You can often save a lot of money by ordering certain products in bulk.
 Items such as pet food, toilet rolls, washing powders and other recurring purchases can now be ordered in larger quantities on sites such as EatBig or by purchasing via Amazon’s new subscribe and save

 Cashback on online shopping and holiday bookings

 There are online shopping sites dedicated to actually giving you

 You can also save a lot of money on holiday bookings by using a service like TopCashback, who have a range of savings links for travel companies, airlines and ticket providers that you can use.
 My advice is to sign up with one of these providers and make sure that you make use of their links before doing any online shopping in future!

 Check out Quidco for another fantastic starting point to get some serious money back offers on your spending.
 They’re a similar cashback model and can help you save a lot of money on things like your grocery shopping, for example.